Sprouted corn for chickens

 Worm millions chicken food

-Right now I am off to let the birds out of their roost, feed them, keep an eye on our broody who is in the last trimester, and then it will be fixing a pump that is giving trouble.
+Right now I am off to let the birds out of their roost, feed them and keep an eye on our broody who is in her last trimester; and then it will be fixing a pump that is giving trouble.

-We have felled a tree that is dangerously close to the house, so there a lot of sawing and splitting of timber for the wood-stove this week.
-Lovely planks are piled high in the workshop, drying for next year's carpentry, and perhaps more chicken roosts.
+We have felled a tree that was dangerously close to the house, so there is a lot of sawing and splitting of timber for the wood-stove this week.
+Lovely planks are piled high in the workshop, drying for next year's carpentry; and perhaps more chicken roosts.

 One either spends the time growing and rearing healthy food, or you will find yourself many more hours consulting your doctors and swallowing a bucket load of very costly and potentially dangerous drugs and supplements.